 Students may enroll in a maximum of 18 credit hours for each full-term (15-week) fall and spring semester.
-Students may enroll in a maximum of 9 credit hours for the summer session and may additionally enroll for a maximum of 9 credit hours for each short-term session.
+Students may enroll in a maximum of 12 credit hours for the summer session, not to exceed 6 hours in any summer short-term.
 Short-term and summer sessions are accelerated, and maximum credit hour enrollment is limited to help students maintain manageable course loads.
-Students enrolled in a short-term or summer session should expect to spend approximately twice as much time per week participating in class, studying, and completing assignments as they would in the same course(s) during the full-term semester.
-Therefore, course loads in a summer or short-term session are limited to 9 credit hours, which is the equivalent of an 18 credit-hour load in a full-term semester.
+Students enrolled in a short-term session should expect to spend approximately twice as much time per week participating in class, studying, and completing assignments as they would in the same course(s) during the full-term semester.
+Therefore, course loads in a short-term session are limited to 9 credit hours, which is the equivalent of an 18 credit-hour load in a full-term semester.
 For students who choose to enroll in a combination of full-term and short-term courses during the fall or spring semester, the following course load limits must be adhered to:

 MAXIMUM COURSE LOAD COMBINATIONS FOR FULL-TERM AND SHORT-TERM SESSIONS

-Full-Term Credit Hour Enrollment First Short-Term Second Short-Term Credit Hour Enrollment Credit Hour Enrollment
+Full-Term Credit Hour Enrollment First Short-Term Credit Hour Enrollment Second Short-Term Credit Hour Enrollment

 0 9 9

 1 8 8

 2 8 8

 3 7 7

 4 7 7

 5 6 6

 6 6 6

 7 5 5

 8 5 5

 9 4 4

 10 4 4

 11 3 3

 12 3 3

 13 2 2

 14 2 2

 15 1 1

 16 1 1

 17 0 0

 18 0 0

-Students who wish to enroll in a course load exceeding 18 credit hours for any full-term semester or 9 hours for any short-term or summer session must meet one of the following requirements:
+Students who wish to enroll in a course load exceeding 18 credit hours for any full-term semester, 9 hours for any short-term, 12 hours in the full summer session, or 6 hours in a summer short-term must meet one of the following requirements: